 Toilet Paper Icebreaker -

-For smaller groups (you can play as a group game for large groups if you divide up).
+For a smaller group game (you can play as a group game for large groups if you divide up).
 Have each player tear off squares of toilet paper - as many as they want - but don't tell them why.
 Once everyone has some, tell them that for each square they have taken, they must tell the group one "fun fact" about themselves.

 Trash Art -